 - Solar co-ops: Solar co-ops are groups of neighbors in a particular community or area who are interested in going solar around the same time.
-Solar United Neighbors educates local residents about how solar works, generates interest in and facilitates a bulk purchase process, and provides support to co-op participants through the process of going solar. - Learn more about our solar co-ops here. - Membership: Members of Solar United Neighbors have access to individualized support throughout the process of going solar.
-Our Solar Help Desk is staffed by solar experts who help homeowners, farmers, and businesses navigate the process of going solar, connect to local installers, and review proposals to ensure that consumers get the best possible solar pricing and services available. - Learn more about our membership program here.
+Solar United Neighbors educates local residents about how solar works, generates interest in and facilitates a bulk purchase process, and provides support to co-op participants through the process of going solar. - Learn more about our solar co-ops here. - On Your Own: Our Solar Help Desk is staffed by solar experts who help homeowners, farmers, and businesses navigate the process of going solar, connect to local installers, and review proposals to ensure that consumers get the best possible solar pricing and services available. - Learn more about how we can help here.